 Low variance slots award smaller but more frequent payouts.
 Winning combinations can show up after every few spins, and it can give you a small amount to add to your bankroll.
-Typical players of these types of games are newbie casino players who enjoy the game more than the risks involved.
+Typical players of these types of slot games are newbie casino players who enjoy the game more than the risks involved.
 A few dollars of capital can let you play for a few hours at a time.

 Popular low variance games are available in almost any land-based or online casinos.
 Among them are the games below: